Rule Evaluation in Depth

 - Whether a remediation rule is defined for

-alerts - Output from the rule evaluation as
+security_advisoryalerts - Output from the rule evaluation as

 Alert Types